 Jacksonville Police to hold prayer vigil in wake of Tyre Nichols’ death

 JACKSONVILLE, N.C.
-(WITN) - The Jacksonville Police Department, along with local ministries, is welcoming the public to a community prayer vigil on Wednesday.
+(WITN) - The Jacksonville Police Department, along with local ministries, is welcoming the public to a community prayer vigil today.

 Jacksonville Police say in light of recent events, they are asking community members to join in unity to pray for peace in these difficult times.